-Problem Solution My phone will not send voicemail commands, passwords, or Your phone sends commands and passwords as DTMF tones.
-You can set your phone's DTMF tones to be 0n or 0ff .
-If you have trouble sending numbers, check your DTMF setting. other codes.
-1 From the idle display, press: Settings > Other Settings > Initial Setup > DTMF 2 Press 🚺 to scroll to On .
-3 Press SELECT (>>) to select it.
+Problem Solution My phone will not send voicemail commands, passwords, or other codes.
+Your phone sends commands and passwords as DTMF tones.
+You can set your phone's DTMF tones to be Long , Short , or Off .
+If you have trouble sending numbers, try changing your DTMF setting.
+1 From the idle display, press: Settings > Other Settings > Initial Setup > DTMF 2 Press to scroll to Long or Short (some analog networks may not recognize short tones).
+3 Press SELECT () to select it.
 My phone's display is too dark.
-You can use the Contrast Setting feature (see page 65) to change the level of contrast in your phone display.
-You can also use the Backlight feature (see page 64) to change the length of time that your phone's backlight display stays on.
-My battery didn't last as long as l expected.
-What can I do to extend battery life?
-Your battery's performance is affected by charge time, feature use, temperature changes, and other factors.
-For tips on extending your battery life, see "Battery Use" on page 30.
+You can use the Contrast feature (see page 66) to change the level of contrast in your phone display.
+You can also use the Backlight feature (see page 65) to change the length of time that your phone's backlight display stays on.